mrismanaziz/Reforestation/README.md

-## Do you want a brief explanation of what an acorn is?
-In a nutshell, it's an oak tree.
+## Hostess: Do you have a preference of where you sit?
+Dad: Down.